theo-krueger/AL580_CTD/README.md

 The script attempts to reformat CTD data to a file usable in ODV.
 It creates a file for each input as well as a master sheet combining them.

-It works EXCLUSIVELY for the CTD data format used on the research vessel ALKOR in northern latitudes and eastern longitudes.
+It works EXCLUSIVELY for the CTD data format used on the research vessel ALKOR.

 Please remember to download both
   CTD_extraction.R and angle2dec.R